 That search for proof is inherently flawed.
 Looking for proof is not what we should be doing.
 Because we don’t prove concepts with research but simply move further away from what is incorrect.

-In science we look for evidence, not proof.
+In science we look for levels of evidence, not definitive proof.
 The distinction is important.

 Especially when it comes to something like the biological sciences, which cannot be treated in the same way as say mathematics.